E-mail: info@uniquelygalapagos.com - Telephone: +593 096 894 0773

 - Completion of an online Traveler's Health Declaration Form (one per person) prior to boarding a flight to Ecuador only if you have any covid symptoms like a high temperature.

-- Travel insurance certificate with medical cover (mandatory)
+- Travel insurance certificate with medical cover (recommended)

 Galapagos - International tourists